microsoft/azure-devops-go-api/README.md

 			index++
 		}

-		// if continuationToken has a value, then there is atleast one more page of projects to get if responseValue.ContinuationToken != "" {
+		// if continuationToken has a value, then there is at least one more page of projects to get if responseValue.ContinuationToken != "" {
 			// Get next page of team projects projectArgs := core.GetProjectsArgs{